AnthonyMastrean/dotfiles/README.md

 ## Usage

-The default psake task removes any existing files and creates the necessary symlinks.
+The default Psake task removes any existing files and creates the necessary symlinks.

 ```